WELCOME RECEPTION AT RICHARD WAGNER MUSEUM AND VISIT OF HAUS WAHNFRIED

 Today, the Richard Wagner Museum consists of three buildings which together combine permanent exhibitions around the life, works and influence of Richard Wagner.

 From the very beginning, the Museum in Wahnfried House has been one of the most important attractions both in the city and the region for visitors from around the world, not least due to its prestigious rooms, and the permanent exhibition containing numerous exhibits drawn from the life, works and influence of Richard Wagner.
 Of particular interest are those originating from the City of Bayreuth’s Richard Wagner Memorial collection from 1925 that was moved in its entirety to the Richard Wagner Museum collection in Wahnfried House in 1976.
 It is an outstanding cultural site, which in 2006 was granted the accolade “Place of Ideas” as part of the “Germany – Land of Ideas” initiative under the patronage of the President of the Federal Republic of Germany.

 CONFERENCE DINNER AND BREWERY TOUR

-Among other things, an (optional) visit to the brewery museum is planned, followed by a visit to the restaurant „Liebesbier“ on March 19.
+Among other things, an (optional) visit to the brewery museum, followed by a visit to the restaurant „Liebesbier“ for the conference dinner took place on March 19.